 The first line treatment for obesity is changes to eating habits and lifestyle.
 Regular exercise and a healthy diet are the key to maintaining a healthy weight.
 Prescription weight loss medications are another option.

 Yet sometimes the weight still won’t come off.
-Your doctor might recommend gastric bypass if this is the case for you.
+If this is the case for you, your doctor might recommend gastric bypass.

-According to the American Society for Metabolic and Bariatric Surgery, over 175,000 Americans receive bariatric surgery, including gastric bypass, each year.
+According to the American Society for Metabolic and Bariatric Surgery, over 250,000 Americans received bariatric surgery, including gastric bypass, in 2018 and 2019.
 The long-term results show the majority of patients are able to keep the weight off.

-The second step is to connect the small section to your small intestine.
+The second step is to connect the small stomach section to the small intestine.
 This allows food to travel from your stomach to your intestines with ease.

 - Allergic reaction to medications